PinedaVictor/Durtles/README.md

 > Mission - Build directory utilities that automate time-consuming tasks.

 Directory utilities are built for common and specific use cases.
-Professionals, such as IT professionals and NFT artists' can use this to identify spelling errors in a directory.
+Professionals, such as IT professionals and NFT artists can use this to identify spelling errors in a directory.
 Files with spelling errors can quickly be separated for editing and migrated back to the original directory.

 ## Features: